RedPitaya/Documentation/quickStart/troubleshooting/troubleshooting.rst

     *Impossible.
 Perhaps the archives are incomplete.*

-    If you need a specific old version of the ecosystem or the OS that is missing from the archives, we suggest you ask the community on the |RP_forum|.
+    If you need a specific old version of the ecosystem or the OS that is missing from the archives, we suggest you ask the community on the |redpitaya-forum|.
     There is a chance someone has it lying around on the disk.